WHMIS - Education and Training

 - All procedures that must be followed in an emergency that involves the hazardous product.

-All Canadian jurisdictions currently require that employers develop, implement, and maintain a worker WHMIS education and training program.
-This education and training is required for hazardous products workers work with, or for products that workers may be exposed to at work.
-These requirements do not change with WHMIS 2015.
+All Canadian jurisdictions require that employers develop, implement, and maintain a worker WHMIS education and training program.
+Workers who work with or may be exposed to hazardous products in the workplace must receive product-specific training.

-In addition, the employer must review their overall WHMIS education and training program, at least annually or more often if there is a change in work conditions, hazard information or similar.
+In addition, the employer should review their overall WHMIS education and training program, at least annually or more often if there is a change in work conditions, process, or hazard information.
 This review should be done in consultation with the health and safety committee or representative.
+Confirm these details with your local jurisdiction.

 Refresher education and training is generally required: